Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 Sauces ready to thaw and serve are an amazing freezer essential.
 I keep canning jars full of Crockpot Spaghetti Sauce for quick and healthy homemade dinners.

 Pesto freezes like a dream!
-When I make a few batches of Homemade Pesto with basil from our garden, I freeze them in 4 oz canning jars or in ice cube trays.
-Once frozen, remove from the ice cube tray and store in a freezer bag.
+When I make a few batches of Homemade Pesto with basil from our garden, I take leftovers and freeze pesto.

 Freezer Essentials – Soup